Euphredes/Euphredes/README.txt

 to think a thought into a wholeness.
-A great thought is not a sin in the mind, hands, and legs of a great person; but is in the person  who's merely an imitator, without any kind of such courage.
+A great thought is not a sin in the mind, hands, and legs of a great person; but is a sin in the person who's merely an imitator, without any kind of such courage.